Zhenboro/borocito-components/boro-hear/README.md

 ## Usage
 The components have access to this component.
 Whatever, you can test the connection by sending boro-get `boro-hear True echo`.
 And wait ~10sec to receive the 'echo' response.

+### WARNING
+**The plugins created are not perfect.
+I recommend you take a look at the code to know what it does and how it does it, so you avoid unpredictable behavior or bad practices.**